-Dear Auditor-Controller Drager:
+Dear Auditor-Controller Gutierrez:

-The State Controller's Office audited San Diego County's process for apportioning and allocating property tax revenues for the period of July 1, 2018, through June 30, 2023.
+The State Controller's Office audited Butte County's process for apportioning and allocating property tax revenues for the period of July 1, 2020, through June 30, 2024.
 We conducted the audit pursuant to the requirements of Government Code section 12468.

-Our audit found that San Diego County complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Our audit found that Butte County complied with California statutes for the apportionment and allocation of property tax revenues during the audit period.

-If you have any questions regarding this report, please contact Lisa Kurokawa, Chief, Compliance Audits Bureau, by telephone at 916-327-3138.
+If you have any questions regarding this report, please contact Lisa Kurokawa, Chief, Compliance Audits Bureau, by telephone at 916-327-3138, or email at lkurokawa@sco.ca.gov.
 Thank you.